In order to use the Virgil Infrastructure setup your client and implement the required mechanisms using the following guide.

 When users want to start sending and receiving messages in a browser or mobile device, Virgil can't trust them right away.
 Clients have to be provided with a unique identity, thus, you'll need to give your users the Access Token that tells Virgil who they are and what they can do.

-Each user must send to you the Access Token request with their registration request.
+Each your client must send to you the Access Token request with their registration request.
 Then, your service that will be responsible for handling access requests must handle them in case of users successful registration on your Application server.

 // an example of an Access Token representation